 The dormitory is a four-story building made from reinforced concrete.
 The lower ground area contains a dining hall, bathroom, Japanese-style room and a library.
-The first floor and above are residential areas with student rooms, small kitchens and laundries.
+The first floor and above are residential areas with student rooms, small kitchens, shower rooms and laundries.
 The dormitory manager is always on the premises and the front door locks automatically for security.

 Dormitory "Senri-Gaifu-ryo" (capacity 54 male students)

 Dormitory "Senri-Gaifu-ryo" is male-athlete student dormitory, which was built through donations from the Kansai University Parent's Association in February 2004.
 It is a three-story steel reinforced concrete building, located 25 minutes away on foot from Senriyama Campus.
 Each room is single occupancy.
 The shower rooms and kitchens are shared.